He should have been a paceman

 At Trent Bridge, Tom Graveney carved a famous 258 in the third Test against West Indies.
 England stormed to 619 for 6, but were denied victory by two wonderful innings: Frank Worrell carried his bat for 191 in the first innings, and after West Indies followed on, Collie Smith denied England with a Test-best 168 in the second.

 A South African captain is born.
-The popular wicketkeeper-batsman Jock Cameron was only 30 when he died of enteric fever in Johannesburg in 1935.
+The popular wicketkeeper-batter Jock Cameron was only 30 when he died of enteric fever in Johannesburg in 1935.
 Shortly before, he had excelled on South Africa's tour of England, famously hammering 30 off one Hedley Verity over in a tour match against Yorkshire.
-He was a superb, unobtrusive keeper, and a flashing batsman who made 10 fifties but no Test hundred.
+He was a superb, unobtrusive keeper, and a flashing batter who made ten fifties but no Test hundred.

 Humiliation for England at Old Trafford.
 Their innings defeat to West Indies went into a fifth day, but in reality there were less than three days of playing time.
 England were bulldozed for 135 and then 93, with Malcolm Marshall taking 7 for 22 in an imperious second-innings display, the greatest figures of a great career.
 It all added up to a depressing five days for England's oldest debutant for 41 years.
 Essex's John Childs was 36 years 320 days, and bowled well for figures of 40-12-91-1.
 Shame about the rest.
 England started this final day on 60 for 3, rain their main hope of salvation.
 But Marshall washed them away in just over an hour - and within five minutes it started pouring down.